 I imagine that some of your are pissed at me right now, and some of you are nodding your heads in agreement.
 C'est la vie when you're online.

-If you're ready to roll up your sleeves and get your hands dirty, I'm holding a free training webinar called "How to use your website to find paying clients".
+If you're ready to roll up your sleeves and get your hands dirty, I'm have a free training called "How to use your blog (which is on your website) to find paying clients on autopilot".
 Sound like it'd be something you're into?
 Here's what we're going to cover:

 Whether you join the training or not, know that it's never too late to make some small changes to your website for maximum results.

 With the amazing software available today, you definitely don't have to be a professional web developer or designer to have a rocking, money making, marketing machine of a website!

 I wanna know: are you guilty of any of the 7 website infractions above?
 I totally was a few years ago, so it's nothing to be ashamed of!
 Let me know in the comments below.